On the origin of ambiguity in efficient communication: Ambiguity and logical reversibility

-Equation (\ref{eq:noise}) is the amount of {\em noise}, i.e., the information that is {\em dissipated} during the communicative exchange or, conversely, the (minimum) amount of information we need to externally provide to the system in order to perfectly reconstruct the input.
+Equation (\ref{eq:noise}) is the amount of {\em noise}, i.e., the information that is {\em dissipated} during the communicative exchange or, conversely, the (minimum) amount of information we need to externally provide for the system in order to perfectly reconstruct the input.
+Consistently with this interpretation, the amount of information shared by $X_{\Omega}$ and $X_{S}$, to be written as $I(X_S;X_{\Omega})$, will be:

+which is the so-called {\em Shannon Information} or {\em Mutual Information} among the two random variables $X_S, X_{\Omega}$ \cite{Thomas:2001}, \cite{Ash:1990}.
+In our particular case, such measure quantifies the amount of information we have from the input set by the only knowledge of the output set after the computations.